Pulichinthala Project

 The Pulichintala Project is a multi-purpose water management project for irrigation, hydropower generation, and flood control in the state of Andhra Pradesh, India, named after the prominent civil engineer, Kanuri Lakshmana Rao.
 It is a crucial irrigation facility for farmers in four coastal districts: West Godavari, Krishna, Guntur, Palanadu, and Prakasam, covering over 13 lakh acres.
 It has 24 gates and a balancing reservoir with a capacity of 46 Tmcft at 175 ft MSL full reservoir level (FRL).

 History

 In 1911, British engineer Col. Ellis proposed an irrigation project upstream of the Prakasam Barrage.
 At the time, the British government showed little interest in the proposition.
-Later, the Raja of Muktyala led the push for the Pulichintala Project with the help of Moturi Satyanarayana and K.L Rao.
-It was the first project to start under the ambitious Jalayagnam program in the year 2005.
+Later, It was the first project to start under the ambitious Jalayagnam program in the year 2005.
 Financial tie-up commenced in 2009.

 On 7 December 2013, the project was ready for a trial run, and it started impounding water in August 2014.
 It was fully completed in September 2018.
 The total cost of the project exceeded Rs.1850 crores.